-- The information and communication technology industry, including its industrial activities, the core of electronics development, data centers, outsourcing activities, software development and technology education. - Entering data on computers and by electronic means. - Description and design of computer systems of various kinds. - Production and development of embedded systems, operation and training on them. - Description and design work for data transmission and circulation networks and Implementation and management of data transmission networks. - Communications and Internet services - Establishing voice, video and data transmission networks and providing value-added services after obtaining a license from the concerned authorities.
+- The information and communication technology industry, including its industrial activities, the core of electronics development, data centres, outsourcing activities, software development and technology education. - Entering data on computers and by electronic means. - Description and design of computer systems of various kinds. - Description and design work for data transmission and circulation networks and Implementation and management of data transmission networks. - Communications and Internet services - Establishing voice, video and data transmission networks and providing value-added services after obtaining a license from the concerned authorities.